Endometriosis and infertility: EFI, surgery, IVF and ovarian reserve

 The EFI score: the decision tool

-The Endometriosis Fertility Index (Adamson & Pasta 2010, Fertility & Sterility) is a validated score combining:
+The Endometriosis Fertility Index (EFI) (Adamson & Pasta 2010) is a validated clinical tool predicting spontaneous pregnancy after laparoscopic surgery.

 Ovarian surgery and reserve: what to know